 Design an eclectic centerpiece using items you already own.
 Pull together vases, books, decorative odds and ends, etc. Create small groupings of items so it’s almost like you have several mini-centerpieces down the table.

 Carry out small touches from one area of the party to another using inexpensive items like scrapbook paper, news paper, old book pages, music paper, etc. Use craft punches, rub-on transfers, stamps, and stickers to make your own unique tags and banners.

 Thanksgiving doesn’t have to be all about pumpkins and gourds.
 A few special touches can announce the occasion just the same.
 Choose things like printed banners & quotes, Lucky Wishbones, or cards to write down what you are thankful for.

 Wrap mismatched vases with decorative paper to unify a look.

 Instead of serving one big pie that everyone loves, make individual pies for each place setting.

-Now, what is on your menu for Thanksgiving?
+Now that you have our table setting ideas, what is on your menu for Thanksgiving?
 Here are some of my favorite recipes to serve year after year:

 Broccoli Casserole – even veggie haters will love it!